octodns/octodns-azure/README.md

 The first four variables above can be hidden in environment variables and octoDNS will automatically search for them in the shell.
 It is possible to also hard-code into the config file: eg, resource_group.

-For management on DNS zones on [Azure Private DNS](https://learn.microsoft.com/en-us/azure/dns/private-dns-overview), use `class: octodns_azure.AzurePrivateProvider`.
+For management of DNS zones on [Azure Private DNS](https://learn.microsoft.com/en-us/azure/dns/private-dns-overview), use `class: octodns_azure.AzurePrivateProvider`.
 Note that this provider does not support dynamic records or root NS records.

 ### Support Information